trytouca/trytouca/docs/docs/sdk/cpp/quickstart.md

 docker build -t touca-examples-cpp -f cpp/Dockerfile cpp docker run -it touca-examples-cpp /bin/bash
 ```

-This container includes multiple example projects that you can experiment with
-as you read through the tutorials in this section.

 For our first example, let us write a Touca test for a software that checks
 whether a given number is prime.
 You can find a possible first implementation in